 The BEST Instant Pot Rotisserie Chicken.
 This whole chicken pressure cooker recipe is seasoned with the BEST seasoning blend for perfectly juicy fall off the bone chicken every time.
 Instant Pot Rotisserie Chicken is my favorite way to cook a whole chicken.
 The pressure cooker locks in an intense amount of flavor and juice.
-The result is a texture much like a grocery store rotisserie chicken and one that you won’t get by oven roasting it.
+The result is a texture much like a grocery store rotisserie chicken and one that you won’t get by oven roasting it as a chicken recipe.
 The skin crisps up under the oven broiler in 5 minutes.
 This recipe includes a quick gravy made in the same pot with the leftover broth and drippings.

 When it comes to Instant Pot cooking, I can’t pass up a good whole chicken recipe.
 I make this Instant Pot Whole Rotisserie Chicken at least once a week.
 I’m hooked on the combination of spices and herbs plus the chicken is outrageously tender and soft.
 I always finish the chicken breast first.
 The combination of Greek seasoning, onion powder, salt, pepper, garlic powder, paprika, and dried parsley makes this Rotisserie Style Chicken one for the recipe books!
 This recipe couldn’t be any easier to make.

 The result is a moist, tender rotisserie chicken that just falls apart because it’s so moist.
 It’s then removed on its trivet and placed under the broiler in the oven for 5 minutes to crisp up the skin.
 While it’s crisping in the oven, I use the leftover chicken broth and drippings to make a quick chicken gravy with cornstarch.

 How does an Instant Pot Rotisserie Chicken differ from an oven roasted chicken recipe for dinner?